deemeetree/dfa/README.md

 Javascript port with no external dependencies

-Based on the approach described in the [Nodus Labs Fractal Variability Feedback System](https://noduslabs.com/featured/fractal-variability-feedback-system/) article.
+Inspired by the approach described in the [Nodus Labs Fractal Variability Feedback System](https://noduslabs.com/featured/fractal-variability-feedback-system/) article.

 Currently used to analyze the fractal variability of movement in [EightOS](https://8os.io) practice and cognitive variability in [InfraNodus](https://infranodus.com) tool.